godotengine/godot-docs/tutorials/physics/physics_introduction.rst

 In function calls, layers are specified as a bitmask.
 Where a function enables all layers by default, the layer mask will be given as ``0xffffffff``.
-Your code can use binary, hexadecimal, or decimal notation for layer masks, depending on your preference.
+Your code can use binary, hexadecimal, or decimal notation for layer masks depending on your preference.

 The code equivalent of the above example where layers 1, 3 and 4 were enabled